antonberezan/lexi/README.md

 lexi
 ====

-A chrome extension which shows a translation for a selected word.
+A Chrome extension which shows a translation for a selected word.

+## Installation

+Open lexi.crx in Chrome browser